-elements, then you must find the defendant not guilty.

-of the indictment accuses the defendant of attempting to commit the crime of iolation of federal law.
-For you to find the defendant guilty of this crime, you must that the government has proved both of the following elements beyond a reasonable irst, that the defendant intended to commit the crime of nd second, that the defendant did some overt act that was a substantial step towards nitting the crime of Iderely preparing to commit a crime is not a substantial step.
-The defendant's net must go beyond mere preparation, and must strongly confirm that he intended to But the government does not have to prove that the defendant did everything at the last act necessary to complete the crime.
-A substantial step beyond mere ration is enough.
-But the government does not have to prove that the defendant did everything at the last act necessary to complete the crime.
-A substantial step beyond mere returning a guilty verdict on this charge.
-If you have a reasonable doubt about either one of these
+(1) Count of the indictment accuses the defendant of attempting to commit the crime of in violation of federal law.
+For you to find the defendant guilty of this crime, you must be convinced that the government has proved both of the following elements beyond a reasonable doubt:

+(A) First, that the defendant intended to commit the crime of .

+(B) And second, that the defendant did some overt act that was a substantial step towards committing the crime of .

+(C) Merely preparing to commit a crime is not a substantial step.
+The defendant's conduct must go beyond mere preparation, and must strongly confirm that he intended to .
+But the government does not have to prove that the defendant did everything except the last act necessary to complete the crime.
+A substantial step beyond mere preparation is enough.

+(2) If you are convinced that the government has proved both of these elements, say so by returning a guilty verdict on this charge.
+If you have a reasonable doubt about either one of these elements, then you must find the defendant not guilty.